pablomi7-droid/Seeq-Soft-Sensor-AddOn/README.md

 This is a simple AddOn tool to predict a signal based on multiple regressor signals with Machine Learning models in Seeq.
 It can be packaged into a fully functional AddOn in your Seeq Server by following the instructions in https://github.com/seeq12/seeq-addon-templates.

 ### Why use this AddOn?
 This AddOn enables all kinds of Seeq users to build powerful Machine Learning models for signal predictions without creating specific DataLab projects.
-It can handle both regression and classification problems, searching through different model types, tuning hyperparameters and pushing the predictions to a Seeq Worksheet with only a few clicks.
+It can handle both regression and classification problems, automating data pre-processing steps (data cleaning, feature selection, scaling, one-hot encoding, PCA etc.) testing different model types with cross-validation, tuning hyperparameters and pushing the predictions to a Seeq Worksheet with only a few clicks.

+### What types of models does the AddOn work with?
+Currently, the model searches through the following models:
+- Classifications: Random Forest Classifier, Knneighbors, Logistic Regression and Gradient Boosting Classifier
+- Regression: Ridge Regression, Random Forest, Gradient Boosting Additional model types and hyperparameters and number of cross-validation folds to include in GridSearchCV can easily be updated to adapt the AddOn to specific needs.

+### What is the difference between 'Accuracy' and 'Speed' mode?